 There are now e-sports arenas and stadiums holding thousands of people to watch the action unfold – and with huge money already in the game, it continues to grow.
 From TV deals to e-sports betting companies (Canada was at the front of the line to allow e-sports betting) and even data services that sell performance data to other teams to help them win, the industry is spreading out in all different areas.

 There is even talk that Vancouver will soon boast the biggest e-sports arena in the world in the near future.
+Our Esports: leveling up teach out course is a great place to start if this industry peaks your interest.

 8) Renewable Energy